NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingGodotBridge.md

 ### Configure Godot to work with your module

-See <doc:CreateGDExtensionModule> to learn how to setup Godot.
+See <doc:CreatingGDExtensionModule> to learn how to setup Godot.